nikhitha426/handwritten_digit_recognition/README.md

 # handwritten_digit_recognition
-A simple Python application that lets you draw digits on a canvas and predicts them using a neural network trained on the MNIST dataset.
+A Python application that lets you draw digits on a canvas and predicts them using a neural network trained on the MNIST dataset.
 Built with Tkinter for the GUI and TensorFlow for digit classification
 Features:
 Draw digits (0–9) using mouse
 Predict using a trained model